Matrix weighted Poincar\'e inequalities and applications to degenerate elliptic systems: Existence of degenerate elliptic systems

 (iii) $\langle \A(x,\eta)-\A(x,\nu), \eta-\nu\rangle_{\text{tr}}\geq 0$, \qquad $\eta,\nu\in \MndR$

 where $\langle \,\cdot\,,\,\cdot\,\rangle_{\text{tr}}$ is the Frobenius inner product defined by and is modified accordingly when $A$ and $B$ have complex entries.

-A typical example of a non-linear operator $\A$ (and one that will be discussed more in the last section) is given by the degenerate system of $p$-Laplace operators where $G: \Rd \rightarrow \MdR$.
-Such degenerate systems arise from minimizing the energy functional
+A typical example of a non-linear operator $\A$ (and one that will be discussed more in the last section) is given by the degenerate system of $p$-Laplace operators where $G: \Rd \rightarrow {\MdR}$ and $G$ satisfies